pydanny/daniel.feldroy.com/posts/2026/2026-06-farewell-doctor-who.md

 title: Farewell, Doctor Who
 ---

 In my early twenties, I watched a bunch of the original Doctor Who series.
 PBS broadcast it late on weekend nights, and I stayed up to watch it whenever I was free.
 The Doctor was an intentionally obscure character, arguably a madman, who travelled with attractive people (usually of the gender I prefer to look at) through space and time.
-It was a bit goofy, with actors who were often a bit hammy, and sets and special effects that were laughingly cheap.
-The UK-centric focus of the universe and all of time was amusing, too.
+It was a bit goofy, with actors who were often a bit hammy, plus sets and special effects that were laughingly cheap.
+The UK-centric focus of the universe and all of space and time was amusing, too.
 Yet the admittedly contrived stories were usually quite good in a fantastical way.
 As a science-fiction fan, what wasn't there to like?

 Often, Doctor Who raised questions about the status quo, but did so tastefully, in the same way that Star Trek raised the violent spectre of racism in "[Let That Be Your Last Battlefield](https://en.wikipedia.org/wiki/Let_That_Be_Your_Last_Battlefield)."